 Dr. Sun is an Associated Professor at University of Missouri.
 Dr. Sun has extensive experience in molecular Biology, Genetics, microbiology and High throughput Screening research.
 She started working on the roles of streptokinase in S. pyogenes pathogenicity (Science 305:1283-6， 2004), which forms the foundation of the green antibiotics discovery.
 Dr. Sun will continue leading the R&D research in efficacy, mechanism of action and animal studies.

-Stephen Barnes, MD, FACS
+Steven Barnes, MD, FACS

 Chief Medical Advisor

 Dr. Barnes is an academic surgeon and researcher with significant clinical experience and expertise in the care of the acutely ill and injured and research experience and expertise in human trials.
 He presently fills leadership roles within the Eastern Association for the Surgery of Trauma, American Association for the Surgery of Trauma and the American College of Surgeons Committee on Trauma with a research funding history through both the Department of Defense and the Coulter Translational Partnership Program.
 As a board certified trauma surgeon, he began his career with the United States Air Force, caring for those injured in Iraq and Afghanistan and today serves as the Chief of the Division of Acute Care Surgery, Trauma, Burns and Surgical Critical Care at the University of Missouri’s Frank L. Mitchell Jr Trauma Center.
 Routinely caring for the gravely ill and injured, Dr. Barnes’ clinical practice includes the management of infections of all types.
 He will contribute his core expertise in both the animal and clinical trial design and execution and will advise on the format for delivery of topical agents for wound care.